gflower480/pygenstates/README.md

 # pygenstates
-A python solver for the time independant Schrodiner equation with support for both nD continuous and discrete bases.
+An open-source python solver for the time independant Schrodiner equation with support for both nD continuous and discrete bases.
 Support for many different hamiltonians but has been built for circuit QED in mind.